zonemaster/zonemaster/docs/public/specifications/tests/Basic-TP/basic01.md

           * *AA DNAME Found*
           * *AA NODATA Found*

+5. If *[B01_CHILD_FOUND]* has been outputted, but not *[B01_INCONSISTENT_DELEGATION]*, and the *AA NXDomain Response* set is non-empty then for each domain name in that set output *B01_UNEXPECTED_NXDOMAIN* with the domain name and the list of IP addresses for that domain name.

-10. If both of the *Delegation Found* and the *AA SOA Found* sets are empty, then
+6. If both of the *Delegation Found* and the *AA SOA Found* sets are empty, then
     do:
        1. Create "Superdomain" as a copy of *Child Zone* with the first label removed.
        2. Output *[B01_NO_CHILD]* with *Child zone* and *Superdomain*.

-11. If the *AA DNAME Found* set is non-empty then do:
+7. If the *AA DNAME Found* set is non-empty then do:
     1. For each DNAME target in the set output *[B01_CHILD_IS_ALIAS]* with name server IP list, *Child Zone* and the DNAME target.
     2. If not all members of the set have the same DNAME target, output